MoshDev/Android-ImageChooser/README.md

 Usage
 --------
-Define private class variable of type `ImageChooser`
+Define private class variable of type `ImageChooser` in your `Activity`

     private ImageChooser chooser;